Bakenavva/API-Weather-Dashboard/README.md

 - [Questions](#questions)

 ## Installation
-If running this repo locally via git clone, use the following commands:
+If running this repo locally via git clone, use the following commands at the root:

 ```bash
 npm i